Vanille-N/meander.typ/docs/docs.typ

 The two sets of computed regions are combined by subtracting the forbidden regions from the allowed ones, giving a rectangular subdivision of the usable areas.

-You can have a visual representation of these regions by replacing
-@cmd:meander:reflow with @cmd:meander:regions, with the same inputs.

 #figure(
   [
     #show-page("debug-regions-obstacles", width: 4.5cm)
     #show-page("debug-regions-containers", width: 4.5cm)
     #show-page("debug-regions-full", width: 4.5cm)
   ],
-  caption: [Left to right: the forbidden, allowed, and combined regions], )
+  caption: [Left to right: the forbidden, allowed, and combined regions.], )

 == Content bisection